stacklane/docs/🗄/Article/settings/properties.md

 A SCSS/CSS friendly convention is to use dashes for variables names such as `$color-primary`.
-If you choose this naming convention, simply be aware that from JavaScript that same variable is accessed with an underscore: `Properties.color_primary` Alternatively keep the dash using bracket syntax:  `Properties['color-primary']`
+If you choose this naming convention, simply be aware that from JavaScript that same variable is accessed with "camel case" convention: `Properties.colorPrimary`.
+Alternatively keep the dash using bracket syntax:  `Properties['color-primary']`

 From a server side JavaScript file import the properties: